promisegrid/paper-ism/README.md

 ## Abstract

-This paper introduces the concept of a decentralized infinite state machine (ISM) in which each agent manages its local state and interacts with other agents by making promises about future state transitions.
-We postulate that this ISM framework is compatible with both Semantic Spacetime (SST) and Promise Theory (PT), providing a natural model for decentralized systems where the interaction between autonomous agents defines system behavior.
-Additionally, we propose a generic language for describing state transitions in ISM that aligns with SST and PT principles.
-This language relies on the concept of promises, where the ISM kernel (the agent) signs tuples that describe transitions between functions without those functions making promises themselves.
+We introduce the concept of a decentralized infinite state machine (DISM) in which each agent manages its local state and interacts with other agents by making promises about future state transitions.
+We postulate that this DISM framework is compatible with both Semantic Spacetime (SST) and Promise Theory (PT), providing a natural model for decentralized systems where the interaction between autonomous agents defines system behavior.
+Additionally, we propose a generic language for describing state transitions in DISM that aligns with SST and PT principles.
+This language relies on the concept of promises, where the DISM kernel (the agent) signs tuples that describe transitions between functions without those functions making promises themselves.
 We suspect that this model maintains a separation of concerns between the kernel and hosted functions that is consistent with Promise Theory.

 ## Definition of Terms